rancher/rancher-docs/versioned_docs/version-2.6/pages-for-subheaders/installation-requirements.md

 For the container runtime, RKE2 bundles its own containerd.
 Docker is not required for RKE2 installs.

-For details on which OS versions were tested with RKE2, refer to the [support maintenance terms.](https://rancher.com/support-maintenance-terms/)
+For details on which OS versions were tested with RKE2, refer to the [Rancher support matrix](https://www.suse.com/suse-rancher/support-matrix/rancher-v2-6-0/).

 ## Hardware Requirements